Stoney Pond State Forest

 - The maximum length of stay on any one site or combination of sites is 14 nights.
 No more than 8 people are allowed per campsite.
-A new permit will not be issued for the same address until an issue permit expires.
+A new permit will not be issued for the same address until an issued permit expires.
 No more than 2 vehicles per campsite.

 - Arrival time on a campsite is after 1 pm the first camping date of the permit.
 Departure time from the campsite is before 11 am on the last camping date of the permit.